 To make Grassfed Beef Labeling intentionally more misleading for consumers, January 1, 2016, the obama administration and the USDA (Secretary of Agriculture, Tom Vilsak (Monsanto Executive VP) withdrew the existing Grassfed Label requirements - as poor as they were).
 Vilsak's NEW Grassfed Label requirements state that since ALL cattle graze grass at some point in their lifetime, ALL cattle can be labeled Grassfed, even grain-finished cattle.
-Also, there is no distinction or clarification for administration or usage of antibiotics, added hormones, pesticides, herbicides, grain feeding during the life cycle of cattle or grain feeding to finish cattle.
+Also, there is no distinction or clarification for administration or usage of antibiotics, added growth hormones, pesticides, herbicides, grain feeding during the life cycle of cattle or grain feeding to finish cattle.
 Simply put, all cattle can be labeled Grassfed ... thus Holy Cow Beef's new term of FAKE Grassfed is now in the marketplace.
 Wal-Mart, SAMS and all major grocery stores are carrying FAKE Grassfed but with a premium price to regular grainfed beef.
 Consumers beware!
 You will now pay more for the same old feedlot grainfed beef.
 Unfortunately, the most vunerable among us; those who have food allergies and sensitivities cannot rely on the USDA labeling to help them avoid toxic foods.
 This labeling change was the result of Big Ag having lost 1% of the beef market to Grassfed producers.
 I prefer to say that Grassfed beef simply expanded the existing pie of demand to include those who would not otherwise eat Grain fed beef.
 Nevertheless, the beef feedlots and beef packers wanted that 1% of the market that small family farms raising cattle on grass for 100% of their lifetime had developed.
 Shame on Big Ag for their greed and corruption. ,